MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 - [restartApp](#codepushrestartapp): Immediately restarts the app.
 If there's an update pending, it will be immediately displayed to the end user.
 Otherwise, calling this method has the same behavior as the end user killing and restarting the process.

 - [sync](#codepushsync): Allows checking for an update, downloading it and installing it, all with a single call.
-Unless you need custom UI and/or behavior, we recommend most developers to use this method when integrating CodePush into their apps
+Unless you need custom UI or behavior, we recommend most developers to use this method when integrating CodePush into their apps

 ### codePush